gothicuef/gothic-api/README.md

 ## Usage

 ### Build
-Union API is built using [CMake](https://cmake.org/) and requires C++17 or later to compile.
+Gothic API is built using [CMake](https://cmake.org/) and requires C++17 or later to compile.
 The recommended way to build is to use [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with CMake support enabled.

 ### Including